TaxSlayer: Sports sponsorships

+The company is also known for its sports sponsorships, such as the Gator Bowl, a College football bowl game in Jacksonville, Florida, officially known as the TaxSlayer Gator Bowl, and Richard Childress Racing, as well as three PGA Tour golfers.

 TaxSlayer Center

-The TaxSlayer Center is a 12,000-seat arena located in Moline, IL, of the Quad Cities region.
+The TaxSlayer Center is a 12,000-seat arena located in Moline, Illinois, of the Quad Cities region.
 The stadium is home to the Quad City Storm, a minor league professional hockey team, and the Quad City Steamwheelers of the Champions Indoor Football League.
-TaxSlayer purchased the naming rights to the stadium for a contract of more than $3.3 million over 10 years as part of a partnership enabling recreation and community in smaller cities, while promoting TaxSlayer’s brand in a burgeoning market.
+TaxSlayer purchased the naming rights to the stadium for a contract of more than $3.3 million, as part of a sponsorship agreement with the city.

 College football

-TaxSlayer is the title sponsor for the TaxSlayer Bowl, a college football bowl game held in Jacksonville, Florida.
-The game was previously known as the Gator Bowl and has been held continuously since 1946, making it the sixth oldest college bowl game.
 In 2014 the company struck a new six-year deal with Gator Bowl Sports to rename the bowl the TaxSlayer Bowl beginning in 2015.

-In keeping with its support of the military, TaxSlayer also began the Honoring Our Heroes initiative, which donates thousands of tickets to the TaxSlayer Bowl to servicemembers and their families.
+In 2018, the game's name was updated to the TaxSlayer Gator Bowl, restoring "Gator" to the title to reflect the bowl's historic identity.

 TaxSlayer.com has also been an associate sponsor of the Armed Forces Bowl and BBVA Compass Bowl.

 NASCAR

-TaxSlayer has been a primary sponsor of several top-tier NASCAR drivers, such as Bobby Labonte, Dale Earnhardt Jr. and Regan Smith.
+TaxSlayer has been a primary sponsor of several top-tier NASCAR drivers, such as Bobby Labonte, Dale Earnhardt Jr., Regan Smith, and Myatt Snider.